grafana/agent/docs/developer/writing-flow-component-documentation.md

 ```

 Otherwise, write a high-level description for what debug information the
 component provides.
-Do not document the attributes or blocks which is exposed
+Do not document the attributes or blocks which are exposed
 through the debug information.

 ### Debug metrics